patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 ## Filesystem Access

-Access to the filesystem is also controlled by capabilities, and `env` provides two:
+Access to the filesystem is controlled by capabilities, and `env` provides two:

 - `fs` provides full access (just like OCaml's stdlib).
 - `cwd` restricts access to files beneath the current working directory.